-* "Dissertation" here may also refer to DMA Document in Music or a DNP Project in Nursing, or an ADP document in Audiology.
+* "Dissertation" here may also refer to DMA Document in Music, a DNP Project in Nursing, or an ADP document in Audiology.

 All graduating doctoral students submit their final, approved dissertation to be archived by ProQuest/UMI and the University of Arizona Campus Repository.
 The dissertation acceptance and submission process consists of the steps outlined below, done after you have defended your dissertation and you have final approval from your committee (i.e. with any final revisions completed).
 This process consists of two parts: an auditing of the PDF file you submit for archiving to verify that it meets Graduate College formatting standards as listed in step 1; and the collection of documentation as listed in steps 2 through 6.

 - Your format check begins once you submit your dissertation to the UMI Electronic Submissions Site.
 For instructions as to how your dissertation should be formatted, please review our Dissertation Formatting Guide.
 If your dissertation includes published papers or papers accepted for publication, you will use an alternate format as described in the formatting guide.

 - Please submit one hard copy of the Approval page (page 2 of your dissertation) with signatures of your committee members.

 - Please submit the 'Survey of Earned Doctorates' online survey.
 Please complete the survey online at https://sed-ncses.org.
 Since this is not a University of Arizona site, you will set up a profile to submit the survey.
 (NOTE: DMA students are not expected to complete the Survey of Earned Doctorates.)

 - Be sure to complete your Graduate College exit survey.

 - We need to receive any unreported grades - usually the dissertation grade.
 The grade form should be emailed to your Degree Counselor or sent to Administration Room 316.
 The Graduate College will request this grade from the department; students do not need to secure their own grade from the department.